bartek/bartek.github.io/pages/golang-context-wg-go-routines.md

     }
     [/sourcecode]

 Run the application and try to exit again.
-You'll notice two things:

 * The WaitGroup continues to wait until all go routines are finished.
-The `doAPICall` function blocks until a response is returned from the `httpstat.us` API, and that can range anywhere from `1000` to `4000` ms.
+* The `doAPICall` function blocks until a response is returned from the `httpstat.us` API, and that can range anywhere from `1000` to `4000` ms.
 * Depending on when you try to terminate the application, it can be difficult to do so (you may not notice this on first pass, run it a few times and try to terminate at different